How to Season Your Heatlie BBQ Hot Plate

 Maintaining the Seasoning

 - After cooking, scrape loose food particles off the hotplate.
-Do not wash with water or soapy water at this stage as it will dissolve the grease and encourage rust.
+Do not wash with water or soap at this stage as it will dissolve the grease and encourage rust.

 - Apply a layer of cooking oil and spread across plate.